Skip to content

 • No native iOS or Android SDK.
 Mobile-app integrations rely on embedding the Web Payment Form in a WebView or calling the Genesis REST API server-side.
 Both approaches work, but the developer experience trails Nuvei (iOS, Android, React Native SDKs), Stripe and Adyen by a clear generation.
 For mobile-app-first operators this becomes friction at scale.

-• Public client list is thin.
+• The public client list is thin.
 Pinnacle's Ontario launch is the named recent win.
 Beyond that, marketing references 'premier global online gaming brands across 40 countries' without naming them.
 For corporate diligence teams that want to call reference customers, you have to request the list privately.
 Nuvei's public list (DraftKings, FanDuel, BetMGM) and Paysafe's (888, PokerStars) make external benchmarking easier.

 • Crypto support is shallow.
-Crypto offered as one of 60+ APMs rather than as a native on/off-ramp.
+Crypto is offered as one of 60+ APMs rather than as a native on/off-ramp.
 No dedicated crypto vault, no stablecoin settlement story, no MiCAR CASP license.
 Nuvei picked up an EU CASP license in December 2025.
 Operators where crypto is a real growth lever need to pair emerchantpay with NOWPayments or CoinsPaid.

 Ready to evaluate emerchantpay for your business?